syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/word-to-pdf.md

 ## Font Substitution

-When the necessary fonts used in the Word document has not been installed in the production machine, then Essential DocIO uses the ”Microsoft Sans Serif” as default font for rendering the text.
+When the necessary fonts used in the Word document has not been installed in the production machine, then Essential&reg; DocIO uses the ”Microsoft Sans Serif” as default font for rendering the text.
 This leads to preservation difference in generated PDF as each font has different glyphs for characters.

-To avoid this, the Essential DocIO library allows you to set an alternate font for the missing font used in the Word document.
+To avoid this, the Essential&reg; DocIO library allows you to set an alternate font for the missing font used in the Word document.
 For further information, click [here](https://help.syncfusion.com/document-processing/word/conversions/word-to-pdf/net/font-substituion-word-to-pdf).

 ## Fallback fonts